jaumard/sails-hook-schedule/README.md

       }
     };

-When your user is logged put the user role in session and don't forget to set currentRole under config/acl.js :
+When your user is logged put the user role in session (and don't forget to remove it on log out) and don't forget to set currentRole under config/acl.js :

     session.role = user.role;

 Now all it's automatic for all routes you have configure under config/routes.

 But if you want to use/check ACL manually (rules under config/acl.js), just do :

+    sails.hook.acl.isAllow(ROLE, RESOURCE)
+Example under a controller :

     myControllerFunction : function (req, res)
     {